October Health – 2025 Report

 Impact on the people of Kenya

-- Potential for unhealthy coping mechanisms (e.g., substance abuse)
+- Coping Mechanisms: Potential reliance on unhealthy coping strategies (e.g., substance use).

 Impact on the Kenya Economy